Argandov/termbot/README.md

 - Giving a “context” to instruct GPT how to respond AND giving data to analyze through stdin or “prompt”,
 - Giving some data through stdin, and giving instructions through “prompt” when we want quick chat questions/answers,
 - Simply use the “prompt” alone to give both the instructions and data to analyze, just the same way we use ChatGPT by default (i.e. “When was Toyota founded.
 Please answer in spanish”
 ---

+# PR and Colaboration

+I'm completely open about the idea of collaboration, since there is some work to do:
+* Code Linting and improvements about naming conventions, function callings and general efficiency/readability improvements.
+* Packaging Termbot so it's as portable as possible.
+Docker hasn't worked so far as intended due to Termbot's functionality to read to/from the host system (It was a deep rabbit hole I decided I won't explore for now).
+PIP packaging would not do it since the whole idea is to not install pip packages system-wide.

+---
 To-Do/Wishlist for this program:
 - [x] Fix Verbose + Slim mode